Plots

 Soil Condition: Load-bearing capacity, soil survey

-Transport Links: Public transport, motorway connection, access roads
+Transport Links: Public transport, motorway connections, access routes

 Parking Facilities: Number of parking spaces, parking fees, disabled parking spaces

-Cost Factors: Purchase price, ancillary costs, development costs
+Cost Factors: Purchase price, additional costs, development costs

 Future Security: Flexibility, third-party usability, regional development

-Choosing the right location for your business is a strategic decision that significantly impacts the long-term success of your company.
-A thorough analysis of the location, infrastructure, competition, and legal conditions is essential to minimize risks and seize opportunities.
+Choosing the right location for your business is a strategic decision that significantly influences the long-term success of your company.
+A thorough analysis of the location, infrastructure, competitive situation, and legal framework is essential to minimise risks and capitalise on opportunities.
 With this guide, you are well-equipped to find the ideal location for your business.

-Auctoa supports you in making the best decision.
-Our expertise in property evaluation and analysis helps you identify the potentials and risks of various locations and make the best choice for your company.
+Auctoa supports you in making the optimal decision.
+Our expertise in property valuation and analysis helps you recognise the potentials and risks of different locations and make the best choice for your company.
 We offer comprehensive advice and support in location selection, cost analysis, and risk assessment.
 Rely on our experience and secure the ideal location for your business.

-Would you like to learn more about our services and how we can assist you in choosing the right location?
+Would you like to learn more about our services and how we can support you in choosing a location?
 Contact us today for a non-binding consultation.
-Together, we will find the perfect location for your company and lay the foundation for your success.
-Register for free and receive an immediate initial assessment of the renovation needs of your property.
+Together we will find the perfect location for your company and lay the foundation for your success.
+Register for free and receive an immediate initial assessment of your property's renovation needs.

-ifo Dresden offers an analysis of the determinants of international location choice for companies.
+ifo Dresden offers an analysis of the determinants of companies' international location choices.

-Statistisches Bundesamt provides information on regional economic structure.
+Statistisches Bundesamt provides information on the regional economic structure.

 Germany Trade & Invest (GTAI) informs about investment opportunities in Germany.